smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 ## Connecting to an Infotainment System
 ### Emulator
 To connect the example app to [Manticore](https://smartdevicelink.com/resources/manticore/) or another emulator, make sure you are using `tcpDebug` build flavor.
 You must update the IP address and port number in the _Hello Sdl Android_ project so it knows where your emulator is running.
+Please check the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide for more detailed instructions on how to get the emulator's IP address and port number.

 1. In the main Java folder of _Hello Sdl Android_, open up `SdlService.java`.
-1. At the top of this file, locate the variable declaration for `DEV_MACHINE_IP_ADDRESS` and change it to your SDL Core's IP address.
-Set the `TCP_PORT` to your SDL Core's port number.
+1. At the top of this file, locate the variable declaration for `DEV_MACHINE_IP_ADDRESS` and change it to your emulator's IP address.
+Set the `TCP_PORT` to your emulator's port number.

-        ```java
         private static final String DEV_MACHINE_IP_ADDRESS = "192.168.1.78"; // Update
         private static final int TCP_PORT = 12345; // Update
-        ```

-Please check the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide for more detailed instructions on how to get the emulator's IP address and port number.
+1. Make sure the emulator is running, then build and run the app on a real device or a simulated device.
+The SDL app should show up on the HMI.

-### Bluetooth and USB (AOA)
+### Bluetooth and USB
-To connect the example app to production or debug hardware via Bluetooth or USB, all you need to do to is select the `multi_sec_offDebug` build flavor.
-You can find more information about the USB transport in the [Using AOA Protocol](Getting Started/Using AOA Protocol) section.
+To connect the example app to production or debug hardware via Bluetooth or USB, all you need to do to is select the `multi_sec_offDebug` build flavor and then run the app on a real Android device.
+You can find more information about the USB transport in the [Using AOA Protocol](Getting Started/Using AOA Protocol) guide.

 If using the Bluetooth transport, make sure to first pair your Android phone to the hardware before attempting to connect your SDL app.